top of page

 Q. Should we use the same food?

-A. I think if at all possible yes, so your puppy will grow to it’s full potential.
+A. If at all possible, yes, so your puppy will grow to it’s full potential.

 Q. What brand of food do we use and recommend?